anisbet/pipe/Readme.md

                   Example data: E201501051855331663R,  -m"c0:_####/##/## ##:##:##_"
                   produces '2015/01/05 18:55:33'.
                   Example: 'ls *.txt | pipe.pl -m"c0:/foo/bar/#"' produces '/foo/bar/README.txt'.
-                  Use '' to escape either '_', ',' or '#'.
+                  Use '\' to escape either '_', ',' or '#'.
- -M             : Deprecated, but does function in conjunction with -0 (zero).
-See above.
+ -M             : Allows columns of values read from STDIN to be compared to any columns' values
+                  from another file using -0.
+Thus for all rows, and any column from STDIN, if a specific column from -0 matches, any columns from the -0 input line are appended as the last column, and written to STDOUT.
+                  Multiple columns from -0 input are delimited with '+'.
+                  If no lines from -0 input match, an optional literal is appended as the last column.
+Use -V if you want zero (0) used as a literal.
+                  Example: cat {file1} => -0{file2} -M"c1:c0?c1.'None'"
+                  Compare file1, c1 to file2, c0, and if they match output file2, c1 else 'None'.
+                  Both files must use the same column delimiter, and any use of -W will apply to both.
+Matching behaviour can also be modified with -I and -N.
- -n{any|c0,c1,...cn}: Normalize the selected columns, that is, removes all non-word characters
+ -n{[any|cn],...}: Normalize the selected columns, that is, removes all non-word characters
                   (non-alphanumeric and '_' characters).
 The -I switch leaves the value's case unchanged.
 However the default is to change the case to upper case.
 See -N, -I switches for more information.